Types of trams: Low floor designs

+Travel direction

-Single-ended and Double-ended Trams
+Double-ended trams

-A double-ended tram has an operator's cab and controls at each end of the vehicle, which allows it to easily be driven at full speed in either direction on a continuous segment of track.
+A double-ended tram, also known as a bi-directional tram, has an operator's cab and controls at each end of the vehicle, which allows it to easily be driven at full speed in either direction on a continuous segment of track.
 Typically, at the end of a run, the tram's operator will walk from one end of the tram to the other, and then commence the tram route in the other direction.
 The tram is usually switched to another track by use of crossover points or Y-points.
 This design also allows for crossovers to be placed along the route to allow for direction switching in mid-route.

+Single-ended trams

-Conversely, a single-ended vehicle needs a method of turning at termini so that the operator's cab is in the front of the tram for the reverse journey.
+Conversely, a single-ended tram, also known as a uni-directional tram, needs a method of turning at termini so that the operator's cab is in the front of the tram for the reverse journey.
 This usually necessitates a turning loop or triangle.
 On the other hand, the single cab and controls and fewer door spaces make the tram lighter, increases passenger accommodation (including many more seats) and effects reductions in equipment, weight, first-cost, maintenance cost, and operating expense.

 A single-ended tram has operator's controls at only one end, and can safely be driven at speed in the forward direction but is also capable of reverse movement, typically at slower speed, using a small set of controls at the rear.
 The configuration of the doors is usually asymmetrical, favouring the side expected to be closest to the street kerb and footpath.
 At the end of a run, the tram must be turned around via a balloon loop or some other method, to face in the opposite direction for a return trip.